Real-Dev-Squad/website-welcome/CONTRIBUTING.md

 git clone <link which you copied in the step 1>
 ```

-3. Add the original repository as a remote repository, so that you can anytime pull the latest changes from the main repository which is being deployed, this needs to be done only for the first time.
+3. Add the original repository as a remote repository, so that you can anytime pull the latest changes from the main repository which is being deployed.
+This needs to be done only for the first time.
 ```
 git remote add upstream https://github.com/Real-Dev-Squad/website-welcome/
 ```